 Your Guide to Buying a Mattress Online

-If it’s time to replace your old, lumpy mattress, then we have some good news — you can now find a fabulous, new mattress without ever leaving your sofa.
+If it's time to replace your old, lumpy mattress, then we have some good news — you can get a new mattress without ever leaving your sofa.

-Over the past few years, many mattress websites have popped up, and most of them offer great options.
-Prices online tend to be much better than what you'll find at your local mattress shop.
-Plus, you simply can’t beat the convenience of having your new mattress shipped right to your front door.
+Over the past few years, many mattress websites have popped up, and most of them offer great options for all types of sleepers.
+Prices online tend to be much better than what you'll find at a mattress shop.
+Plus, you simply can't beat the convenience of having your new mattress shipped right to your front door.

 But before you take the plunge, we've put together a comprehensive guide to help you figure out what makes the best sense for you, your budget and your family.

 A smart mattress allows for a fully customizable sleep experience in the HGTV Smart Home 2020.
 Choose your ideal firmness, comfort and support in addition to endless head and foot positions.

 Robert Peterson, Rustic White Photography

 Before your click that "Buy Now" button, you'll need to spend a bit of time doing some research and figuring out which mattress and company are the best fit for your needs.